 In 2018 HAEi presented HAEi Connect - a cloud-based member database for national organizations to manage their members.
-Due to popular demand, this free-ofcharge offer has been updated in February 2019 with a number of highly useful features.
-HAEi Enterprise Technology Manager Ole Frölich explains:

-"First and foremost HAEi Connect includes an easy to use editor for creating emails to members as well as a template for saving and re-using emails.
+Due to popular demand, this free-of-charge offer has been updated in February 2019 with a number of highly useful features.
+HAEi Enterprise Technology Manager Ole Frölich explains: "First and foremost HAEi Connect includes an easy to use editor for creating emails to members as well as a template for saving and re-using emails.
 Another addition to the system is the possibility of contacting members via text message."
-Other updated features are four new sections in the HAEi Connect dashboard to initiate contact to members as well as right-to-left language support.
 At this point, 17 countries are using HAEi Connect: Australia, Bulgaria, Denmark, India, Israel, Kenya, Mexico, New Zealand, North Macedonia, Norway, Peru, Poland, Slovenia, South Africa, Spain, Sweden, and Turkey.
 "Furthermore, we are presently talking to the national organizations in Albania, Belarus, Brazil, Czech Republic, Croatia, Greece, Hungary, Italy, Japan, Montenegro, Romania, Slovakia, Ukraine, United Kingdom, and the United States of America", says Ole Frölich.

 SEVEN IN TEN!
-WILLIAM R. LUMTZY, M.D.
+WILLIAM R. LUMIZY, M.D.